seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSPublisher_examples/Readme.md

 - ComponentRosjoy_node (it will be created in this tutorial)

-#### ROS components
+### ROS components

-For this example we selected one of the most common ROS driver, the [joy package](http://wiki.ros.org/joy), a package that requires as dependency the [sensor_msgs](http://wiki.ros.org/sensor_msgs).
+For this example we selected one of the most common ROS drivers, the [joy package](http://wiki.ros.org/joy), a package that requires as dependency the [sensor_msgs](http://wiki.ros.org/sensor_msgs).
 As it is part of the common ROS msgs the required dependencies were automatically loaded to your workspace whiting the project **de.fraunhofer.ipa.ros.communication.objects**.

 The ROS tooling project associated to this ROS driver is delivered within this repository, you can import it using the Eclipse menu: **File** => **Import** => **General** => **Existing Projects into Workspace** and click the **Next** button.
 In the following window, click the **Browse...** button and select your local folder where you cloned the examples repository and choose the project **SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSPublisher_examples/joy**.
 Complete the import by clicking the **Finish** button.
 If you navigate through the **joy** package and open the [representation file](https://www.eclipse.org/sirius/doc/user/general/Aird_Editor.html) you can get an overview o the model.